cece2048/markdown-cv/index.md

 I'm incharge of developing and maintaining the website crawling system, the goal here is to crawling for a specific information in variety URL, then actively send those information to registed consumers in minimum time.<br>
-The diffucalty of the crawling website is that these days most of the them are generated dynamicly, sometimes they also denided request from non-browser client to prevent DDOS attack and crawlers.<br/>
+The diffucalty of the crawling website is that these days most of the them are generated dynamicly, sometimes they also denided request from non-browser client to prevent DDOS attack and crawlers.
 In that case we need to come up with some workaround like mock a regular http request with selenium or headless-chrome.

 <br/>